tataratat/bezman/README.md

 ## Installation
 The Project uses cmake, to facilitate integration in other projects (I recommend cmake version 3.16++). *Project is tested on gcc `10.3.xx` and has also been tested on clang `11.1.xx` and `12.0.xx`.*

-Go to your destinated installation directory and create a build and install directory (can also be inside the bezierManipulation folder).
+Go to your destinated installation directory and create a build and install directory (can also be inside the bezman folder).
 Step into the build directory.
 ```
 mkdir build install
 cd build